phybros/willwarren.com/content/posts/building-my-own-cpu-part-3-from-simulation-to-hardware/index.md

 #### The Solution

-To solve this, I tied the outputs of the Flags Register and Instruction Register into another 74HC377, which was clocked with the rising edge of the ~CLK signal (which is also the falling edge of the CLK signal).
+To solve this, I tied the outputs of the Flags Register and Instruction Register into another `74HC377`, which was clocked with the rising edge of the `~CLK` signal (which is also the falling edge of the `CLK` signal).
 With the Output Enable pin tied low, the clock pin has all the control over when that value will emerge, and start controlling the EEPROMs.

 Now, all the craziness of the setup time happens at once, and we don't need to worry about control lines going nuts in the middle of an instruction.

 ### 3. EEPROM Glitches

-The EEPROMs I'm using for the control module glitch at lot when the input address changes.
-Here's a nice example - yellow line is an address pin changing, and the blue line is the EEPROM glitching temporarily low for about 25ns.
+The EEPROMs I'm using for the control module glitch a lot when the input address changes.
+Here's a nice example - the yellow line is an address pin changing, and the blue line is the EEPROM glitching temporarily low for about 25ns.

 ![](eeprom-glitch.jpeg)